-Studies and surveys have been carried out since the very start of the coronavirus outbreak, assessing everything from shopping habits to business marketing strategies to future outlooks from a variety of standpoints.
+Studies and surveys have been carried out since the very start of the Coronavirus outbreak, assessing everything from shopping habits to business marketing strategies to future outlooks from a variety of standpoints.
 One of the most interesting discoveries being that of a growing desire among the general public not to return to various past norms.

-Whether it’s working from home, spending more time with family and friends, shopping online or being cautious of crowded places, it seems many of the habits we’ve become accustomed to during lockdown to become the new norm.
+Whether it’s working from home, spending more time with family and friends, shopping online or being cautious of crowded places, it seems many of the habits we’ve become accustomed to during lockdown are set to become the new norm.

 In which case, a return to normal life as we knew it may be off the cards entirely.

 From a business perspective, this presents all manner of unique challenges and opportunities.
 Evidence suggests that the Covid-19 crisis has lead to reduced footfall in brick and mortar stores across all industries and regions of more than 50%.
 Even if the government was to suddenly and comprehensively lift all restrictions, it’s highly unlikely people would flock in droves to crowded shopping malls and town centres in the numbers they used to.

 As illustrated in Wuhan – the suspected starting point of the virus – the nightmare of the whole saga is likely to stick around in the minds of those affected for some time to come.

 An Instant and Ongoing Adjustment to Consumer Buying Behaviour

 While it may not be all doom and gloom for the high street, Covid-19 brought about an overnight switch in the way customers make purchases and generally interact with businesses.

 Irrespective of the extent to which lockdowns may be eased over the coming weeks, there are several reasons why an unprecedented proportion of the population will continue to choose online channels exclusively:

 - The government cannot and will not confirm the eradication of Covid-19